A. The death of Lazarus.

 Now a certain man was sick, Lazarus of Bethany, the town of Mary and her sister Martha.
 It was that Mary who anointed the Lord with fragrant oil and wiped His feet with her hair, whose brother Lazarus was sick.
 Therefore the sisters sent to Him, saying, “Lord, behold, he whom You love is sick.”

-a.
-Mary . . . her sister Martha . . . brother Lazarus: Jesus had a close relationship with this family, and it was expected that if He miraculously met the needs of so many others, He would meet their need also.
+b.
+Lazarus…Mary and her sister Martha: Jesus had a close relationship with this family.
+When Lazarus was sick it was natural for them to bring their need to Jesus.
+It was expected that if He miraculously met the needs of so many others, He would meet their need also.

 2. (4-6) Jesus responds with a delay.

 When Jesus heard that, He said, “This sickness is not unto death, but for the glory of God, that the Son of God may be glorified through it.”
 Now Jesus loved Martha and her sister and Lazarus.
 So, when He heard that he was sick, He stayed two more days in the place where He was.

 a.
 This sickness is not unto death: Lazarus was already dead when Jesus said this, but He knew the end result would be the glory of God, not death.
 Jesus also knew that the events recorded in this chapter would set the religious leaders in determination to kill Jesus.
 This meant the end result would be that the Son of God may be glorified in His death and resurrection.